setris/notes/unix_cli_recipes.md

     grep --include=\*.{lux,java} -ri -e "foo" <directory path>

+Notes:
+* For the `--include=\*.{lux,java}` part, note that there must be no whitespace between `lux,` and `java` within the curly brackets.
-In the above example, `-e` explicitly specifies the search string.
+* In the above example, `-e` explicitly specifies the search string.
 Including the `-e` switch is optional in the above example (the command would still work the same), but it's still good to know.

 ##### Search with extended regular expressions